digitalbazaar/bedrock-native-app/README.md

 npx cap add android
 ```

-To add a new iOs project:
+To add a new iOS project:
 ```
 npx cap add ios
 ```